whalderman/search-quality-rater-guidelines-tldr/docs/qrg/page-quality-rating-guideline/2-understanding-webpages-and-websites.md

 On some websites, users create the MC of many pages, while the business or organization itself maintains the website.
 The company Facebook is responsible for the Facebook website, but individuals create the content on their personal Facebook pages.
 The company Wikipedia is responsible for the Wikipedia website, but individuals create article content.
 Other websites with user-generated content include YouTube, Twitter, other social networking websites, other article publishing websites, Q&A websites, forums, etc. For these websites, you must look at each page to determine the author(s) or creator(s) of the content on that page.

 Finally, there are some websites that show licensed or syndicated content.
 This means that the website has paid money or has some business relationship with the creator of the content.
-In these cases, we will consider the website itself to be responsible for the licensed or syndicated content, even if it wasn't created by the website.
+In these cases, we will consider the website to carry responsibility for the quality of licensed or syndicated content, even if it wasn’t created by the website itself.

 ### Finding About Us, Contact Information, and Customer Service Information